Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Introduction

-To alleviate the main challenge of the partially extended reformulation, we present a novel aggregation framework that imposes structures to the reformulation by aggregating the integer state variables while potentially preserving high-quality solutions.
-This framework leverages the structure of the underlying stochastic process to impose a restriction on the problem at hand, leading to an informative decision policy.
-In particular, we consider the case where the underlying stochastic process is modeled as a Markov chain (MC) and present several transformations based on the MC state information that lead to a wide range of aggregated MSILP approximations.
+To alleviate the main challenge of the partially extended reformulation, we present an aggregation framework that imposes certain structures to the reformulation by aggregating the integer state variables .
+This framework could potentially leverage the structure of the underlying stochastic process to impose a restriction on the problem at hand that leads to an informative decision policy.
+In particular, we consider the case where the underlying stochastic process is modeled as a Markov chain (MC) and present several aggregation schemes based on the MC state information that lead to a wide range of aggregated MSILP approximations.

-In order to solve the resulting aggregated MSILP models, we propose a novel B\&C framework integrated with a variant of the SDDP algorithm.
-The framework decomposes the problem into a master problem and a set of subproblems, where the master problem is concerned with the first-stage decisions including all the integer state variables, and the subproblems deal with the remaining stages, which involve continuous state and local variables.
-This exact solution method can also be used to compute relaxation bounds with relaxed termination criteria.

-While the proposed B\&C framework guarantees an optimal solution for the aggregated MSILP, solving a multi-stage stochastic program on every node of the branch-and-bound tree can be computationally challenging.
-Therefore, we consider a more tractable alternative that approximates the aggregated MSILP as a two-stage stochastic program using two-stage linear decision rules (2SLDRs) \citep{bodur2018two}.
-We present 2SLDR alternatives from the literature and propose a novel variant that leverages the MC structure of the underlying stochastic process.
-The resulting problem can be solved via Benders decomposition or any of its enhanced versions.
+\Song{ \Merve{We demonstrate that} the aggregated MSILP models \Merve{can be solved exactly by a} B\&C framework integrated with a variant of the SDDP algorithm.} The framework decomposes the problem into a master problem and a set of subproblems, where the master problem is concerned with the first-stage decisions including all the integer state variables, and the subproblems deal with the remaining stages, which involve continuous state and local variables. \Song{While this framework guarantees an optimal solution for the aggregated MSILP, solving a multi-stage stochastic program (via SDDP) at each incumbent solution encountered in the branch-and-bound process can be computationally prohibitive.
+We therefore settle with a relaxation bound from this approach (by relaxing the \Merve{SDDP} termination criteria ), and pursue a more tractable approach that further approximates the aggregated MSILP as a two-stage stochastic program using two-stage linear decision rules (2SLDRs) \citep{bodur2018two}.
+We present 2SLDR alternatives from the literature and propose a new variant that leverages the MC structure of the underlying stochastic process.
+The resulting problem can be solved via Benders decomposition or any of its enhanced versions.}